holo-q/hoho/ROADMAP.md

 		* message-level extraction, then global context integration intermittently
 * `hoho list` command shows list of recent project paths which can be unfolded to see conversations, and search like fzf (maybe we can even integrate directly with it)
 * CLAUDE.md -> HOHO.md
-* Wire prompts to keyboard shortcut
 * Quick-marks / efficient leader key registration
+	* Wire prompts to keyboard shortcut in realtime
+	* Wire HUD minimap toggles
 * Resume / go key
 	* Auto-resume detection with hint
 	* Auto-hint on escape